felixdittrich92/OnnxTR/README.md

 pip install "onnxtr[html, gpu, viz]"
 ```

+**Recommendation:**

+If you have:

+- a NVIDIA GPU, use one of the `gpu` variants
+- an Intel CPU or GPU, use one of the `cpu-openvino` variants
+- otherwise, use one of the `cpu` variants

 ### Reading files

 Documents can be interpreted from PDF / Images / Webpages / Multiple page images using the following code snippet: